The German Supply Chain Due Diligence Act and Supplier Risk Management

 • Risk mitigation and remediation strategies

-These criteria should form the basis of a best practice supplier risk management program that not only includes the due diligence to meet the LkSG requirements, but also would be extensible to additional risk categories such as cybersecurity.
+These criteria should form the basis of a best-practice supplier risk management program that includes due diligence to meet the LkSG requirements and is extensible to additional risk categories, such as cybersecurity.

 Managing ESG Risks Across the Extended Enterprise